Kquant03/caduceus/README.md

 This code can be modified in order to convert any type of PDF files to markdown format.

-Certainly!
-Here's an alternative way to write the "Usage" section without using so many backticks, making it easier to read:

 ## Usage

 To use the Caduceus Project scripts, follow these steps: